IcemanEtika/deadlinkz/README.md

 * -v or --version
 * -h or --help

+# Error Codes

+An error code of 0 means that the program functioned as correctly, 1 can appear when checking for all files and means that a broken/invalid URL was found in the file, and 2 means that the specified file could not be found.

+To get the error code after the program has functioned, you can use:

+`echo %ERRORLEVEL%`

+After execution finishes.

 Please note that index.txt is for test purposes only and you can modify/remove the file if you want to